yamcs/yamcs-studio/docs/authoring/editor-area.rst

     :alt: Sample OPI
     :align: center

 OPI files are created with some default properties, which includes a grid, and a size of 800x600.
-We will see in the section on `<properties>`_ that we can edit these properties.
+We will see in the section on :doc:`properties` that we can edit these properties.

 Palette
 -------

-Notice the `<palette>`_ attached to the right of the Editor Area.
+Notice the :doc:`palette` attached to the right of the Editor Area.
 The Palette contains the widgets bundled with your version of Yamcs Studio.
 Use the palette as your toolbox when you author a display.

 To add a widget to your display, click first on its icon in the Palette, then click where you want to put it in the Editor Area.